afrizaldm/larago/readme.md

 # Laravel-Like Go Framework

-This framework is my own creation, designed to ease the transition for developers familiar with Laravel who want to leverage Go's performance advantages.
-With my experience and understanding of both ecosystems, I built this framework to remain simple while effectively meeting the demands of large-scale web applications.
+This framework is my own development, designed to ease the transition for developers familiar with Laravel who want to take advantage of Go’s superior performance.
+With my experience and deep understanding of both ecosystems, this framework is built to remain simple while effectively meeting the demands of large-scale web applications.

-A Go-based web framework inspired by Laravel.
-It offers routing, middleware, ORM, authentication, and database migrations.
-This framework is designed to simplify web application development with easy syntax and optimal performance, making it ideal for Laravel developers transitioning to Go.
+This Go-based web framework is inspired by Laravel, providing essential features such as routing, middleware, ORM, authentication, and database migrations.
+It aims to simplify web application development with a straightforward syntax and optimal performance, making it an ideal choice for Laravel developers looking to transition to Go.

 > **⚠️ Note:**
 > This project is still experimental and under active development.
 Some features may change or be incomplete.
 Use it at your own risk.